BehaviorTree/BehaviorTree.CPP/docs/tutorial_07_multiple_xml.md

 or if we want to instantiate a subtree instead of the main tree, there is a new approach, since BT.CPP 3.7+.

-This process requires few more steps, but offers more flexibility.
+This process requires a few more steps, but offers more flexibility.

 ```c++
 int main()